On the $L^{p}$-spaces of projective limits of probability measures: Measures on vector spaces

 where $\chi: E\to\C$ is the characteristic function of $\mu$.
 The inner product $\mf{C}$ is usually called the covariance operator.
 Let $R$ be a finite dimensional subspace of $E$ and let $\mf{C}_{R}$ denote the restriction of $\mf{C}$ to $R$, i.e., $\mf{C}_{R}:R\times R\to \R$.
 Then, if $\{\xi_{1},\xi_{2},\cdots,\xi_{n}\}$ is a basis of $R$, $\mf{C}_{R}$ can be represented as a symmetric matrix by

 We denote its inverse by $\mf{C}^{-1}_{R}\equiv (\mf{C}^{-1}_{ij})_{1\leq i,j \leq n}$.
 By Bochner theorem and \eqref{chi}, it is easy to see that the measure $\mu_{R}$ is explicitly given by

-where $d^{n}\mathbf{x}$ is the Lebesgue measure on $R$.
-Keeping the notation of Section \ref{S4.1}, we obtain the following result as a direct application of Theorem \ref{T4.5} to this particular case. \begin{theorem} Let $E$ be an infinite dimensional Fréchet nuclear space and $\mu$ a Gaussian measure on $E'$ with covariance operator $\mf{C}$.
+where ${\rm{d}}^{n}\mathbf{x}$ is the Lebesgue measure on $R$.
+Keeping the notation of Section \ref{S4.1}, we obtain the following result as a direct application of Theorem \ref{T4.5} to this particular case.
+It establishes a small extension of known results for the $L^{p}$-case with $p\neq 2$. \begin{theorem} Let $E$ be an infinite dimensional Fréchet nuclear space and $\mu$ a Gaussian measure on $E'$ with covariance operator $\mf{C}$.
 Then for every complete system $(\xi_{n})_{n\in\N}\subset E$, the operator

 defines an isometric isomorphism with inverse

 Consequently, for each $f\in L^{1}(E',\mu)$, there exists a sequence $(f_{n})_{n\in\N}\in \prod_{n\in \N}L^{1}(H_{n}^{a},\mu_{n})$ such that